aws-samples/speedup-llm-inference-with-medusa-framework-on-amazon-sagemaker/README.md

 For more details on and step-by-step instructions please refer to accompanying blog post: [Achieve ~2x speed-up in LLM inference with Medusa-1 on Amazon SageMaker AI](https://aws.amazon.com/blogs/machine-learning/achieve-2x-speed-up-in-llm-inference-with-medusa-1-on-amazon-sagemaker-ai/)

-We cover the following steps in this repository:
-1. Load and prepare the dataset
-2. Fine-tune an LLM using a SageMaker AI training job
-3. Train Medusa heads on top of a frozen fine-tuned LLM using a SageMaker AI training job
-4. Deploy the fine-tuned LLM with Medusa heads on a SageMaker AI endpoint
-5. Demonstrate LLM inference speedup: We compare average latencies between fine-tuned LLM and the fine-tuned LLM with Medusa heads.

 ## Why use the Medusa framework on Amazon SageMaker AI?

 Large Language Models generate text in a sequential manner, with each new token conditional on the previous ones.